Spike (My Little Pony): My Little Pony: Friendship Is Magic

 Spike is a purple baby dragon with green spines.
 He was orphaned as an egg and hatched by Twilight as part of her entrance exam for Princess Celestia's academy.
 He was also raised among Twilight's family as her adopted younger brother.
 Spike fulfills the role of Twilight's "number one assistant" to which he is named for his loyalty and skill at helping Twilight solve problems and learn lessons.
 He also has a crush on Rarity, an insatiable appetite for sparkly gems, and the ability to send letters via his fiery dragon breath.

-During the season three premiere, "The Crystal Empire", Spike becomes a hero of the titular kingdom after helping deliver the Crystal Heart to Princess Cadance and contributing to the defeat King Sombra.
+During the season three premiere, "The Crystal Empire", Spike becomes a hero of the titular kingdom after helping deliver the Crystal Heart to Princess Cadance and contributing to the defeat of King Sombra.
 He becomes known throughout the Crystal Empire as "Great and Honorable Spike the Brave and Glorious".
 He later saves the Crystal Empire again during the episode "Equestria Games" when he saves the stadium for the titular event from being hit from a giant mass of ice falling from the sky.

 Spike coming to terms with his identity as a dragon living among ponies is a recurring theme in the series, explored in episodes like "Dragon Quest", "Gauntlet of Fire", and "Father Knows Beast".
 In "Gauntlet of Fire", he befriends Princess Ember, who becomes the new Dragon Lord and ruler of the Dragon Lands.
 Spike later becomes Equestria's official friendship ambassador to the dragons.

 In "Molt Down", he gains a pair of wings after undergoing a developmental stage for dragons called the "molt".
 At the end of the series, he becomes Twilight's royal adviser.
 Spike acts as a foil to Twilight and her friends in terms of personality, size, and shape which "provides plenty of opportunity for exploring this difference in storylines".
 Spike is the only male member of the team.